adampats/grouch/README.md

 # grouch
-An object store written Go
+An object store written in Go

 I'm building it still...